gabigab117/vue-todo/README.md

 - Mark tasks as completed using a checkbox.
 - Hide completed tasks with a toggle option.
 - Tasks are sorted by their completion status.
+- **Timer component**: Display a real-time timer with automatic size detection of the container element.

 ## Project Structure